mikedotg/project2---REinvesting/README.md

-# project2---REinvesting
+# reInvestingApp
-This will be a real estate investing app.
+This will be an application that uses, google and zillow APIs to return certain information and run calculations.